Ivana is a passionate crafter who has just recently started making jewellery from clay. She shares her experience, mistakes and victories.

 How to Make Polymer Clay Beads

-The lace I used for this project is already quite colorful, so I chose a solid color turquoise clay that matches nicely (if you use a textile lace for your base like I did, I recommend solid color beads, but of course, combine the colors of your choice).
+The lace I used for this project is already quite colorful, so I chose a solid turquoise clay that matches nicely (if you use a textile lace for your base as I did, I recommend solid color beads, but of course, combine the colors of your choice).

 Also, if you are using the standard Fimo Soft or Fimo Professional for this project, you can, after rolling the clay, use an embossed roller or some interesting object you have in your home to make an imprint, which will give a little structure to your beads.